4.1 Apollo 8

 Figure 4.1.29: Zoomed & cropped image from the mission control photograph in figure 4.1.28.
 Colours as in figure 4.1.26

-We also have TV footage of mission control during this TV broadcast (Moon Machines), and if we look carefully we can see the same TV broadcast can be seen on a monitor, with the same clouds – see figure 4.1.30, and we can also include a newspaper page showing the scene to prove when it was done.
+We also have TV footage of mission control during this TV broadcast (Moon Machines), and if we look carefully we can see the same TV broadcast can be seen on a monitor, with the same clouds – see figure 4.1.30, and we can also include a newspaper page or two showing the scene to prove when it was done.

 The rotation of the Earth in this photograph compared with the previous one is such that the ATS image no longer has any features that are visible in it, and the only weather system identified in the previous image that is also identifiable in this one is the one picked out by the magenta arrow.